vaniIIaGreen/SIMFS/README.md

 #Extensive data storage and data manipulation mimicing modern computer file systems.

-#Structures that allow users to open, close, save, overwrite, and create new files in an effient and safe manner.
+#Structures that allow users to open, close, save, overwrite, and create new files in a safe and efficient manner.